eyaldavidsz/MacRPC-Auto/README.md

 1. Launch your game so it is actively running.
 2. Open your Mac's **Terminal** app.
 3. Type `ps x | grep -i "something_related_to_your_game"` and hit Enter.

+---

+Made with the help of Google Gemini, Github Copilot.